KOTARO Hasegawa DOWNTOWN CUISINE

 Because this is a French tasting menu rooted in Japanese cultural logic, the pacing and architecture of the meal matter as much as any individual dish.
 The competition concept that founded the restaurant was built around progression and storytelling, so expect the menu to move with intention from one course to the next rather than presenting standalone plates.
 If you have eaten your way through Florilège or ESqUISSE, you will recognise the format, but the cultural grounding here is more specific and more personal than either of those rooms.

 For special occasions, the neighbourhood context actually helps.
-Satake Shopping Street has a lived-in quality that does not exist in Tokyo's high-gloss dining districts, and arriving there for a serious meal creates a contrast that most celebration dinners in the city cannot offer.
+Satake Shopping Street has a lived-in quality that does not exist in Tokyo's high-gloss dining districts, arriving there for a serious meal creates a contrast that most celebration dinners in the city cannot offer.
 You are not eating in a hotel corridor or a tower-block fine dining room.
-The address has texture, and that texture is part of what you are buying.
+The address has texture, that texture is part of what you are buying.

 Tokyo's French dining scene is well-documented as one of the most technically accomplished outside France.
 If you are building a trip around food, KOTARO Hasegawa DOWNTOWN CUISINE sits alongside Sézanne and ESqUISSE as a ¥¥¥ option worth planning around, while L'Effervescence remains the reference point for ¥¥¥¥ French cooking in Tokyo if the budget allows.
 Beyond Tokyo, the same appetite for French-Japanese tasting menus is served by HAJIME in Osaka and akordu in Nara for travellers moving through the Kansai region.
-Internationally, Les Amis in Singapore and Hotel de Ville Crissier offer a useful benchmark for what French technique at the leading of the format looks like.
+Internationally, Les Amis in Singapore and Hotel de Ville Crissier offer a useful benchmark for what French technique at the top of the format looks like.

 Ratings at a Glance